rxl194/dm-yp-r/README.md

 5. Run **scripts/dish_recognition/cross_cuisines.R** to combine all the algorithms results for each cuisine.

 6. Run **reports/03-Dish_Discovery.Rmd** to knit a report about the results.

+### Task 4.
+Dish ranking

+1. Run **scripts/dish_ranking/dishes_count.R** Computes the document frequency of each dish in the restaurant reviews corpus.

+2. Run **scripts/dish_ranking/topicmodel.R** Computes a topic model for the corpus of restaurant reviews.
+3 topics
+3. Run **scripts/dish_ranking/dish_rankings.R** Computes dish rankings for 6 cuisines using 4 scores: document frequency, average review stars, and versions of the two scores weighted by the probability that the reviews belong to a food topic.